On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Concluding Remarks

 There are a few future tasks.
 First, we assumed that $u$ is twice continuously differentiable and the Hessian matrix is negative definite.
 This is needed for assuring the differentiability of the demand function.
 However, it can be shown by using some approximation techniques that our results still hold for non-smooth demands.

-Second, we prohibit the case in which the boundary of the production set includes a line without $-\mathbb{R}^L_+$.
-This assumption is needed for preventing the multi-valuedness of $y^i(p)$.
-However, for some accurate approximation technique, we can overcome this technical difficulty.
-In particular, we may be able to show the same result for economies with technologies of constant return to scale.
+Second, we prohibited the case in which the boundary of the production set includes a line outside $-\mathbb{R}^L_+$.
+This assumption is needed to prevent the multi-valuedness of $y^i(p)$.
+However, for some accurate approximation techniques, we can overcome this technical difficulty.
+In particular, we may be able to show the same result for economies with technologies of constant returns to scale.